CI Guidelines¶

 values.yaml

-file, not a variation of an existing configmap (unless absolutel necessary). - Always check if things can be done natively in Helm/kubernetes before adding any scripting logic.
+file, not a variation of an existing configmap (unless absolutely necessary). - Always check if things can be done natively in Helm/kubernetes before adding any scripting logic.

 - Don't use plain pod definitions, use deployments/statefulsets/replicasets instead.
 This ensures pods can be easily redeployed.

-- Restrict communication between pods with network policies to control ingress and egress.
+- Restrict communication between pods with network policies to control ingress and egress when applicable.

 - Store sensitive data in Kubernetes Secrets and reference them securely in pods.